kartonfarkas/api_docs/source/suite/contacts/contact_field_list.rst

 Listing Available Fields
 ========================

-Generates a list of all fields which can be used to personalize content (including custom fields and vouchers).
+Returns a list of all available fields which can be used to personalize content (including custom fields and vouchers).

 Endpoint
 --------